About drug & alcohol rehab in London

-If you or a loved are looking for alcohol rehab London, we can help.
+If you or a loved are looking for a drug or alcohol rehab in London, we can help.
 Detox Plus UK specialises in professional, affordable private alcohol treatment and luxury rehab in and around London.

 As a leading authority on alcohol detox and rehab, we offer reputable CQC registered detox and rehab for alcohol.
-All of the London rehabs are easily accessible from all locations in the UK.
+All of our London rehabs are easily accessible from all locations in the UK.

-Detox Plus UK want to ensure that as many individuals in need of help for an alcohol problem living in the London area are able to access affordable treatment.
-Our recommended rehab clinics specialise in delivering bespoke treatment programmes that address patients medical, psychological, social and holistic treatment needs.
+Detox Plus UK want to ensure that as many individuals in need of help for an alcohol problem can access affordable treatment.
+Our rehab clinics specialise in delivering bespoke treatment programmes that address a patient’s medical, psychological, social and holistic treatment needs.

-Addiction is a life-threatening illness, so whilst we do offer luxury rehab in London.
-We also offer more affordable addiction treatment options in and around the Greater London area.
+Addiction is a life-threatening illness, so while we do offer luxury rehab in London.
+We also provide more affordable addiction treatment options in and around the Greater London area.

 The Latest In Evidence-Based Addiction Treatments Available In London